 At Torquay Girls' Grammar School, our intent is to equip students with the academic qualifications, character skills and high self-esteem to lead long, healthy, and happy lives.
 This intent is reflected within our anti-bullying policy; we will safeguard all students so that they can learn in an environment that is safe from bullying or the threat of bullying, allowing students to flourish during their school years.
-Our school community is welcoming, respectful and inclusive with an emphasis upon building and maintaining positive relationships.
-Our students have specifically endorsed the values of kindness, open-mindedness, respect, reflection and resilience, and we expect our pupils to adhere to these values at all times and this is reflected in the TGGS Behaviour Charter.
+Our school community is welcoming, respectful and inclusive with an emphasis upon building and maintaining positive relationships; our students have specifically endorsed the values of kindness, open-mindedness, respect, reflection and resilience, and we expect our pupils to adhere to these values at all times.

-TGGS is fully committed to ensuring that students learn in a safe, calm, orderly, respectful, kind, and inclusive environment and bullying of any kind will not be tolerated.
+TGGS is fully committed to ensuring that students learn in a safe, respectful, kind, and inclusive environment and bullying of any kind will not be tolerated.
 Bullying is unacceptable, it creates an unsafe environment for learning, and it affects everyone including victims and perpetrators.
 It can be detrimental to a student's learning and impact their mental health both in the short term and the long term.